 The Platonic view is something like this: The mind that is ruled by an orientation towards ideals, bereft of reason, could be swept up by irrational enthusiasm.
 But at least it’s idealistic.
 At least it’s open to the good, however mistaken it might be about it.
 Whereas the mind that is exclusively rational without a value orientation is capable of seeing through the difference between truth and falsehood, but it has no values to guide its activities.
 So one needs a kind of fusion of value orientation with rationality.
 One needs, in short, knowledge of the good.
 One needs an orientation of the rational soul towards the good and by the good.

-The whole reproductive regime of the Republic is a picture of a world where human attachment is annihilated except for attachment for the city.
-It’s an inhuman and unrecognizable world.
-Natural human preferences that we have for one person over another, for kin over strangers, for things that are our own, are being uprooted by the rule of pure functional rationality which insists that human beings have one aim, which is to perform their function in society, and everything that competes with that aim has to be eliminated in the name of functional perfection.
+The whole reproductive regime of the Republic is a picture of a world where human attachment is annihilated except for attachment to the city.
+It’s an inhuman and unrecognizable world, based on the rule of a pure functional rationality that insists that human beings have one aim, which is to perform their function in society, and everything that competes with that aim has to be eliminated in the name of mechanical perfection.
+Thus natural human love of one’s own, our preferences for things other than society as a whole—our families, our friends—must be uprooted.
 It’s a kind of engineering mentality.
 There’s something insane about that.
-Especially when you apply that to human beings.
+Especially when you apply it to human beings.

-The proposal about sexual equality is made in total abstraction from the body, which is utterly preposterous.
+The proposal about sexual equality is made in total abstraction from the body.
 We’re talking about putting women in the military, and the first thing that Socrates proposes is that physical differences are absolutely irrelevant.
-It’s only mental faculties that should be taken into account.
+Only mental faculties should be taken into account.
 What a preposterous notion!
 We’re talking about soldiers and the police.
 Why would one abstract away from the body?
-Well, if one has a kind of weird, bloodless logicality, these aren’t the differences that make any difference.
+Well, if one has a kind of autistic bloodless logicality, these aren’t differences that make any difference.